The Ultimate Guide to Spark AR Studio for Instagram

 This custom AR effect is super shareable and very on-trend, so it’s perfect for building brand awareness!

-This has been the case for a lot of the designers who were part of Spark AR’s beta program — many of them gained tens of thousands of followers after sharing their custom filters on Instagram Stories.
+Instagram used to have a unique system for locking filters (you had to follow the creator first).
+As a result, many of the designers who were part of Spark AR’s beta program gained tens of thousands of followers after sharing their custom filters on Instagram Stories.

 Here are some other ways that businesses can use Spark AR Studio to create branded experiences on Instagram Stories: